changkun/gp/projects/MarlQ/README.md

 - Fix issue 4 by handling each overlapping area separately.
 - Turn this into an addon.
 - Support various shapekey settings.
-- Fix issue 5 by displacing faces, or additionally displace vertices attached to overlapping faces.
+- Fix issue 5 by displacing faces, or additionally displace vertices attached to overlapping faces, or even better: first displace along important features of the hard object (convex hull + planar decimate)
-- Fix issue 1 through interpolation of the displacement directions (results may vary).
 - Fix issue 2 by approximating the volume (not sure if this will actually improve the quality much).